-While there is not a lot of data specifically dealing with alcoholic rhinopathy, some studies have found that consumption of alcohol is strongly correlated with the development of upper respiratory tract infections, including rhinophyma, which is a type of alcoholic rhinopathy.
-Additionally, the National Institutes of Health report that people who are alcohol-dependent are more likely to suffer from nasal obstruction and a diminished sense of smell or taste.
+There are not many studies dealing with alcoholic rhinopathy; some studies have found that consumption of alcohol is strongly correlated with the growth of upper respiratory tract disorders, including rhinophyma, a type of alcoholic rhinopathy.
+The National Institutes of Health also reports that alcohol-dependent people are likelier to suffer from nasal obstruction and a diminished sense of smell or taste.

-It’s been a long-held belief that alcohol abuse causes this skin disease like the red nose skin condition called rhinophyma.
+It’s a long-held belief that alcohol abuse causes this skin disease, like the red nose skin condition called rhinophyma.
 The phrase alcoholic nose is another example of the stigma and misinformation surrounding alcohol use disorder.
-Many speculations have been made that alcohol could result in a large red nose for some people, specifically that the presence of such a trait indicates an addiction.
+Many speculations have been made that alcohol could result in a large red nose for some people, specifically that such a trait indicates an addiction.
 However, this is not entirely true.
 Not all people with an alcoholic nose or rhinophyma have alcoholism, and not all people with alcoholism will develop an alcoholic nose.

-85.6% of people ages 18 and older reported drinking alcohol at some point in their lifetime.
+85.6% of people ages 18 and older reported drinking alcohol.

 An estimated 95,000 people (approximately 68,000 men and 27,000 women) die from alcohol-related causes annually, making alcohol the third-leading preventable cause of death in the United States.

-Excessive alcohol use was responsible for more than 140,000 deaths in the United States each year from 2015 to 2019, or more than 380 deaths per day.
+Heavy alcohol use was accountable for over 140,000 deaths in the United States annually from 2015 to 2019, or more than 380 deaths per day.

 What is Rhinophyma?

-Rhinophyma is a skin disorder characterized by a large, red, bumpy, or bulbous nose.
-It can occur as part of “phymatous rosacea.”
-The exact cause of rhinophyma is unknown, but it’s considered a subtype of severe rosacea.
-Rosacea is a common, chronic inflammatory skin condition.
-It causes irregular redness or flushing of your face, particularly in the cheeks or nasal areas.
-Small, red bumps filled with pus, called abscesses, may appear on your face as part of this condition.
-According to the National Rosacea Society (NRS), more than 16 million Americans are affected by rosacea.
+Rhinophyma is a skin condition marked by a large red, bumpy, bulbous nose.
+It can ensue as part of “phymatous rosacea.”
+The reason for rhinophyma is not known, but it’s thought of as a subtype of intense rosacea.
+Rosacea is a typical, chronic inflammatory skin disease.
+It causes varying redness or flushing of your face, especially in the cheeks and nostril regions.
+Small, red bumps and blemishes with pus, called abscesses, may occur on the face due to this infection.
+According to the National Rosacea Society (NRS), over 16 million Americans are impacted by rosacea.

 Rhinophyma has been classified as part of subtype three rosacea.
-It forms gradually over several years and is believed to result from poorly treated or untreated rosacea.
-The outcome is usually a large mass on the lower half of your nose.
+It slowly forms over years and is thought to result from inadequately treated or non-treated rosacea.
+The result is usually a big mass on the descending half of the nose.

 Historically, rhinophyma was erroneously linked with alcohol consumption because alcohol and caffeine can cause local vasodilation, worsening symptoms.
-This alleged association with alcohol has caused much social stigma and loss of self-esteem in patients suffering from the disease, with several nicknames for the condition, such as “whiskey nose” and “rum nose.”
+This alleged relationship with alcohol has generated a lot of stigma and loss of self-esteem in those suffering from the illness, with several discomfiting terms for the disease, such as “whiskey nose” and “rum nose.”